angelinaxcx/Protfolio/README.md

 # Protfolio
-This landing page was made for introducing skills and knowledge of Web Development cousre .
+This landing page was made for introducing skills and knowledge of Web Development course .
 # Built Using
 - HTML
 - CSS
 # Main elments of the landing page
-- Site build with alot of the traingle shapes using (clip-path) .
+- Site is built with alot of the traingle shapes using (clip-path) .
-- All pictures are used using background attachment tag.
+- All pictures are used with background attachment tag.
 - Alot of hover effects.
 # Explaintation on how it was DONE
--Traingles shape were made using amazing code generater and placed using positions https://bennettfeely.com/clippy/ tri1{
+-Traingles' shape were made using amazing code generator and placed using positions https://bennettfeely.com/clippy/ tri1{
     width:400px;
     height: 800px;